ducakar/TextureReplacer/README.md

 ----------

 * 1.8
+    - added TRReflection part module for visor-like reflections on parts
     - added support for NavBall texture replacement
     - added a configurable list of bodies with breathable atmospheres (since not all atmospheres with oxygen are breathable, e.g. Laythe)